flutter/website/platform-plugins.md

 And, if desired, you can create and share plugins:

-* **Create a platform plugin** If you wish to use your platform-specific code in multiple Flutter apps, or share it with others, than you can wrap it in a plugin.
+* **Create a platform plugin** If you wish to use your platform-specific code in multiple Flutter apps, or share it with others, then you can wrap it in a plugin.
 [See details below](#create)

 * **Publish a platform plugin:** Publish custom platform-specific code as a